IMDEANetworksWNG/UbiLocate/README.md

-**This GitHub project contains all the files needed to run UbiLocate.**
+# This GitHub project contains all the files needed to run UbiLocate.

-UbiLocate is WiFi indoor localization system that copes well with common AP deployment densities and works ubiquitously, i.e., without excessive degradation under NLOS.
+UbiLocate is a WiFi indoor localization system that copes well with common AP deployment densities and works ubiquitously, i.e., without excessive degradation under NLOS.
 It is completely implemented on off-the-shelf 801.11ac router.
 You can download the paper